xorob0/MarkdownCheater/README.md

   --page-height: calc(2 * 1150px);
 }
 ```
-The `1150px` is close to the height of one page in the defautl configuration.
+The `1150px` is close to the height of one page in the default configuration.
 That means here it should wrap on two a4 pages.